claire-codes/hugo-blog/content/blog/2018-10-10-css-polka-dot-background.markdown

 Let’s begin by displaying a single circle.

-We use a radial-gradient as a background-image to create a circle pattern.
+Use a radial-gradient as a background-image to create a circle pattern.
 Supply the gradient with two colors that each have identical color-stop values.
 The color-stops create the sharp border between the two colors, instead of a faded gradient effect.
 A color-stop can be a percentage between 0% and 100%, where 0 is the centre of the gradient and 100% is the edge.

 Give the container element equal height and width to make the circle display nicely.
 If the element isn’t a square then the circle will appear warped.

+At this stage, the CSS will look like this:

 ```css
 body {